Enerplus (NYSE:ERF) Lifted to “Buy” at Zacks Investment Research

-Enerplus (NYSE:ERF) (TSE:ERF) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued on Thursday, Zacks.com reports.
-The brokerage currently has a $7.00 price objective on the oil and natural gas company’s stock.
-Zacks Investment Research‘s price objective indicates a potential upside of 15.51% from the stock’s previous close.
+Enerplus (NYSE:ERF) (TSE:ERF) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a note issued to investors on Friday, Zacks.com reports.
+The brokerage currently has a $7.00 price target on the oil and natural gas company’s stock.
+Zacks Investment Research‘s target price suggests a potential upside of 6.87% from the company’s current price.

 According to Zacks, “Enerplus Corporation, formerly known as Enerplus Resources, is an independent oil and gas production company with resources across Western Canada and the United States.
 The Company’s resource plays include shallow gas/coal bed methane, tight gas, crude oil waterfloods, Bakken/Tight oil and oil sands located in British Columbia, Alberta, Saskatchewan and Manitoba.
 Enerplus Corporation is based in Alberta, Canada. “

-ERF has been the subject of a number of other research reports.
-BMO Capital Markets increased their target price on shares of Enerplus from $6.00 to $6.50 and gave the stock an “outperform” rating in a research report on Thursday, February 4th.
-Desjardins increased their target price on shares of Enerplus from $8.00 to $9.00 and gave the stock a “hold” rating in a research report on Tuesday, May 11th.
-Stifel Nicolaus increased their price target on shares of Enerplus from $10.00 to $10.50 and gave the stock a “buy” rating in a research note on Friday, April 9th.
-Raymond James increased their price target on shares of Enerplus from $10.00 to $10.25 and gave the stock an “outperform” rating in a research note on Friday, April 9th.
-Finally, Royal Bank of Canada increased their price target on shares of Enerplus from $8.50 to $9.00 and gave the stock an “outperform” rating in a research note on Monday, May 10th.
-One research analyst has rated the stock with a hold rating and nine have assigned a buy rating to the stock.
-The company has an average rating of “Buy” and a consensus target price of $8.86.
+Several other research firms also recently commented on ERF.
+Royal Bank of Canada upped their target price on Enerplus from $8.50 to $9.00 and gave the company an “outperform” rating in a research report on Monday, May 10th.
+Stifel Nicolaus boosted their price target on Enerplus from $10.00 to $10.50 and gave the company a “buy” rating in a research note on Friday, April 9th.
+Desjardins boosted their price target on Enerplus from $8.00 to $9.00 and gave the company a “hold” rating in a research note on Tuesday, May 11th.
+TD Securities boosted their price target on Enerplus from $9.00 to $10.00 and gave the company a “buy” rating in a research note on Friday, April 9th.
+Finally, BMO Capital Markets boosted their price target on Enerplus from $6.00 to $6.50 and gave the company an “outperform” rating in a research note on Thursday, February 4th.
+One research analyst has rated the stock with a hold rating and nine have assigned a buy rating to the company.
+The stock has an average rating of “Buy” and a consensus price target of $8.86.

-Enerplus (NYSE:ERF) (TSE:ERF) last released its earnings results on Thursday, May 6th.
-The oil and natural gas company reported $0.18 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.16 by $0.02.
-Enerplus had a negative net margin of 130.21% and a positive return on equity of 2.91%.
-The company had revenue of $228.06 million during the quarter.
-On average, equities analysts predict that Enerplus will post 0.08 earnings per share for the current year.
+Enerplus (NYSE:ERF) (TSE:ERF) last released its quarterly earnings data on Thursday, May 6th.
+The oil and natural gas company reported $0.18 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.16 by $0.02.
+The firm had revenue of $228.06 million for the quarter.
+Enerplus had a positive return on equity of 8.41% and a negative net margin of 109.61%.
+As a group, sell-side analysts anticipate that Enerplus will post 0.99 EPS for the current year.

-A number of large investors have recently bought and sold shares of the stock.
-Healthcare of Ontario Pension Plan Trust Fund acquired a new stake in Enerplus in the 1st quarter worth $47,000.
-Bank of New York Mellon Corp acquired a new stake in Enerplus in the 1st quarter worth $50,000.
-Quantbot Technologies LP acquired a new stake in Enerplus in the 1st quarter worth $67,000.
-Comerica Bank grew its position in Enerplus by 19.0% in the 1st quarter.
-Comerica Bank now owns 14,250 shares of the oil and natural gas company’s stock worth $73,000 after purchasing an additional 2,273 shares during the last quarter.
-Finally, Wolverine Trading LLC acquired a new stake in Enerplus in the 4th quarter worth $46,000.
-Institutional investors and hedge funds own 50.95% of the company’s stock.
+Several large investors have recently made changes to their positions in ERF.
+Boston Partners acquired a new position in shares of Enerplus during the first quarter worth $31,930,000.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp increased its holdings in Enerplus by 1,022.5% in the first quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 3,950,209 shares of the oil and natural gas company’s stock valued at $19,833,000 after purchasing an additional 3,598,283 shares during the period.
+The Manufacturers Life Insurance Company increased its holdings in Enerplus by 379.9% in the first quarter.
+The Manufacturers Life Insurance Company now owns 3,028,856 shares of the oil and natural gas company’s stock valued at $19,112,000 after purchasing an additional 2,397,668 shares during the period.
+Schroder Investment Management Group acquired a new stake in Enerplus in the first quarter valued at $11,737,000.
+Finally, Arrowstreet Capital Limited Partnership increased its holdings in Enerplus by 50.2% in the first quarter.
+Arrowstreet Capital Limited Partnership now owns 5,127,697 shares of the oil and natural gas company’s stock valued at $25,734,000 after purchasing an additional 1,714,600 shares during the period.
+Institutional investors own 52.70% of the company’s stock.

 Enerplus Corporation, together with subsidiaries, engages in the exploration and development of crude oil and natural gas in the United States and Canada.
 The company's oil and natural gas properties are located primarily in North Dakota, Montana, Colorado, and Pennsylvania; and Alberta, British Columbia, and Saskatchewan.